dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

 - Add initiators from all ESX/ESXis to a host(initiator group) where the cluster is hosted.

-- Edit `samples/secret/vcenter-secret.yaml` file, point to the correct namespace, and replace the values for the username and password parameters.
+- Edit `samples/secret/vcenter-secret.yaml` file, to point to the correct namespace, and replace the values for the username and password parameters.
   These values can be obtained using base64 encoding as described in the following example:
     ```bash
     echo -n "myusername" | base64